Motorcyclist Fatally Injured When 4X4 Pulled Out In Front Of Him

 “Through our work we often see the consequences of what can happen when vulnerable road users, such as motorcyclists, are involved in collisions.

 “While nothing can make up for the loss of Clive, Janine and the rest of the family hope that his death can act as a warning to motorists of the devastation they can cause families through a lapse in concentration.
 It is vital drivers pay attention and show consideration to fellow road users at all times.”
-Glen Whitehead - Solicitor
+Glen Whitehead - Associate

 Clive, originally from Cheltenham, moved to Mexborough in 2002.
 He met Janine in 2005 and the couple married in 2006.